 New York State’s current campaign finance system fuels cronyism and wastes taxpayer dollars on special interest projects.
-NY LEAD supports a better alternative for NY State: campaign finance reform that gives all voters a voice and a seat at the table
+NY LEAD supports a better alternative for New York: campaign finance reform that gives all voters a voice and a seat at the table.

 The Business Case for Campaign Finance Reform

 Competitive elections are vital to the health of our democracy.
 That’s why business leaders, regardless of political affiliation, want to encourage accountability among candidates and legislators – and reduce the pay-to-play mentality that allows money in politics to control legislative decision making.

 These reforms are more needed than ever after the US Supreme Court’s decision in Citizens United v.
 FEC.
 The decision reversed 100 years of precedent that limited how corporations, unions, trade associations, political organizations, and other groups may spend money to influence elections – placing even more pressure on the business community to consider campaign contributions as a cost of doing business and competing in the marketplace.

 Many business leaders are rejecting this approach as nothing more than a “shake-down.”
 They are recognizing the financial and reputational risks of this type of political activity to their enterprises.

 Business leaders can work to improve our most time-honored democratic and economic values by supporting these essential reforms: